Parre87/projekt2/README.md

 ## User Experience UX

--The Football Quiz is designed to provide users with a smooth, interactive, and engaging quiz experience centered around football knowledge.
+The Football Quiz is designed to provide users with a smooth, interactive, and engaging quiz experience centered around football knowledge.
 Here is how the users interact with the game:

 - __Welcome & Start__

   - Upon visiting the page, users are welcomed with a friendly greeting and a Start Quiz button.
     I used clean and centered layout to draw immediate attention to the quiz without distractions.

 - __Quiz Flow__